George-Njuguna/HR-ATTRITION-MODELLING/README.md

 * **Satisfaction Metrics**: Employees reporting **low satisfaction** in **job satisfaction, environment satisfaction, relationship satisfaction**, and **work-life balance** tend to have lower retention rates.

-* **Feature Importance (Model Insight)**: According to the machine learning model, the top five features contributing to attrition are:
+* **Feature Importance (Model Insight)**: According to the machine learning model, the top  features contributing to attrition are:

   * **Stock Option Level**
   * **Job Satisfaction**